systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

 > [!TIP]
 This is what I mean by an alert block.

-By convention, these are often created from "quote blocks" — or [block quotations], a paragraph of text, often indented, to indicate a special section, often a
+By convention, these are often created from "quote blocks", or [block quotations], which are paragraphs of text, often indented, to indicate a special section, often a
     quote from another source.
 In markdown, quote blocks are created by prefixing lines with the `>` character.
 ```markdown